oinanoanalysis/h5oina/H5OINAFile.md

 The number of rows (first dimension of array) of all datasets is equal to the size of the acquisition.
 For example, width x height for maps, length for line scans and 1 for single point.
 In other words, it is equal to the total number of pixels in the acquisition.

-The EDS Data Group contains at least one of the following groups, but may also contain two or all three.
+The EDS Data Group contains at least one of the following groups.

 **Group Name** | **Mandatory** | **Comment**
 --- | --- | ---